 Here’s more on the regional and state-by-state overviews…

 We’ve broken the U.S. into the 7 geographical regions listed below.
-As soon as we’ve completed a regional or state level overview article, they will be linked below.
-We plan on releasing the overviews region-by-region over the coming weeks, simply click on the name to view the breakdown!
+The regional overviews with breakdowns of every state in the region are completed and linked below.
+As soon as we complete a state-level overview (same state breakdown from regional overview but with graphics and additional insight), they will be linked below as well.
+Simply click on the hyperlinked name below to view the breakdown!

 Note: The regions were created by geographical area and are used to simplify the presentation of the data.
 Within each region, you will see the state numbers and probabilities, along with some qualitative analysis to help make sense of the data and recruiting trends.
 For more information on state level participation, check out CBI’s state participation feature HERE.